Quantum statistical functions: Preliminary

 \subsection{Purification}

-The state of a quantum system is described by a density operator $\rho$, which is a positive semi-definite operator with unit trace.
-If $\rho$ corresponds to a pure state, it can be written as a projector $\rho = \ketbra{\psi}{\psi}$.
+The state of a quantum system is described by a density operator $\rho$, a positive semidefinite operator with unit trace.
+If $\rho$ is a pure state, it can be written as a projector $\rho = \ketbra{\psi}{\psi}$.
 If the system is in a mixed state, $\rho$ cannot be written this way.
-The concept of purification handles mixed states by embedding them into a larger system that is in a pure state.
+Purification represents a mixed state by embedding it into a larger system that is in a pure state.